The Commonplace

 Claims (12)

 Introducing ‘agent capital’ (AI that lowers coordination costs) reduces coordination costs inside firms (coordination compression).
-Organizational Efficiency negative medium coordination costs (firm-internal coordination friction parameter)
+Organizational Efficiency negative coordination costs (firm-internal coordination friction parameter)

 Agent capital assumed to reduce firm-internal coordination costs (model assumption)